-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (www.SCBluesMedAdvantage.com/marx21) or call Customer Service and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (www.SCBluesMedAdvantage.com/marx22) or call Customer Service and ask for the form.
 (Phone numbers for Customer Service are printed on the back cover of this booklet.)

-Mail your request for payment together with any receipts to us at this address:
+Mail your request for payment together with any bills or paid receipts to us at this address: